lzh-mb-mod/RTSCamera/README.md

 # Enhanced Mission

-A mod for Mount&Blade Bannerlord that provides features in mission (the game state when you are in a scene rather than in a campain map).
+A mod for Mount&Blade Bannerlord that provides features in mission (the game state when you are in a scene rather than in a campaign map).

 ## Features

-- Switching to rts-style camera.
+- Switch to rts-style camera.

-- Controlling your troops after dead.
+- Controll your troops after dead.

 - Undead mode.
 HP of All agents will not change after switched on.

+- Realistic blocking.

+  Realistic blocking is the blocking mechanism that introduced in Beta 0.8.1 and removed in Beta 0.8.4 in Multiplayer mode.
+Now in Single-player, It's only enabled for all the other characters except the player by default.

+  If you enable the option in this mod, then player will use it too.

-- Adjusting combat AI between 0 and 100.
+- Adjust combat AI between 0 and 100.

+  By default combat AI is determined by the level of soldiers.
+If you set combat AI to "Good" in game option, soldiers with level of 40 will have highest combat AI.

+  In this mod, you can change all troops' combat AI using "combat AI" option.
+If you set the combat AI to "100", their combat AI will be as if they are at level 40.

-- Pause game or adjusting time speed.
+- Pause game and adjust time speed.

+- Hotkey rebinding.

 - Configuration saving.
-The battle configuration is saved in "(user directory)\Documents\Mount and Blade II Bannerlord\Configs\EnhancedMission\EnhancedMissionConfig.xml".
+The battle configuration is saved in directory `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\EnhancedMission\`.

+  The main config is saved in file `EnhancedMissionConfig.xml`.

+  The hot key config is saved in file `GameKeyConfig.xml`.

   You can modify them manually, but if you edit it incorrectly or remove them, the configuration will be reset to default.